ZekeH43/Project-2/README.md

 The dataset contains eight variables of data that include distance from home, distance from last transaction, ration to median purchase price, repeat retailer, used chip, used pin number, online order, and fraud.
 These variable can provide valuable insights into the validity of the credit card transactions on our provided dataset.

-### Variables and Stages of Machine Learning Process
+### Stages of Machine Learning Process

 #### Stages of Machine Learning Process

 The machine learning process encompassed data preprocessing, feature engineering, model selection, and evaluation.
 Each stage was carefully executed to ensure optimal model performance.
+We utilized the XGBoost model to make sure the Gradient Boosting model did not over fit.
+We visualized the importance features in the K-Nearest model as well as the Gradient Boosting model to see what variables had the greatest impact on fraudulent charges.

 ### Methods Used